-

 Clinical onset

 The condition may present in a variety of ways depending on the underlying cause, associated conditions and whether the condition is acute or chronic.
-Symptoms may include dull pain at the site along with tenderness, redness and swelling.
-There may be preceding trauma or a non-healing skin ulcer.
+There may be a history of a preceding trauma or a non-healing skin ulcer.
+Symptoms may include pain at the site along with tenderness, redness and swelling.
+Individuals may experience fever and feeling generally unwell.
 Chronic osteomyelitis may also present as a non-healing fracture.

 Clinical worsening

 The course of the condition is variable.
 Generally good outcomes occur with acute osteomyelitis, but less favourable outcomes may occur with chronic disease.
-Surgical debridement and antibiotic therapy is generally required and some patients may go on to need amputations.
+Surgical debridement and antibiotic therapy (both intravenous and oral) is generally required and some patients may go on to need amputations.
+Any consideration for worsening will require expert specialist opinion.